States now to feed, accommodate inmates – Aregbesola

 The Minister of Interior, Rauf Aregbesola says state governments will now be feeding and accommodating inmates in their states.

-He said this followed the recent consultation amendment which placed Correctional Services on the concurrent list.
+He said this followed the recent consultational amendment which placed Correctional Services on the concurrent list.

 Aregbesola gave the insight while speaking at a 2-day High-Level Conference on Decongestion and Corrections Management, on Thursday in Abuja.